aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 ### Request Response
   * Availability - The proportion of valid requests served successfully.
   * Latency - The proportion of valid requests served faster than a threshold.
+  > Latency can be equally important to track for data processing or asynchronous work-queue tasks
   > If you have a batch processing pipeline that runs daily, that pipeline probably shouldn't take more than a day to complete.
+  > Users care more about the time it takes to complete a task they queued than the latency of the queue acknowledgement.
   > One thing to be careful of here is only reporting the latency of long-running operations on their eventual success or failure.
 If the threshold for operation latency is 30 minutes but the latency is only reported when it fails after 2 hours, there is a 90 minute window where that operation was missing expectations but not measurably so.
   * Quality - The proportion of valid requests served without degrading quality.
   > Degrading quality means serving less relevant ads to users, reducing click-through rates